 EPA announced the initial list of chemicals to be screened for their potential effects on the endocrine system (or Tier I testing) on April 15, 2009, and the first test orders were issued on October 29, 2009.
 Test orders are requests for data.
-Testing will eventually be expanded to cover all pesticide chemicals, as well as substances that may occur in sources of drinking water to which a substantial population may be exposed.
 Now that screening is underway, EPA is reviewing test order responses and making available the status or test order responses (PDF) (53 pp, 555K, About PDF) and/or any decisions regarding testing requirements.

 EPA will use a two-tiered screening and testing process: Through Tier 1, EPA hopes to identify chemicals that have the potential to interact with the endocrine system.
 Through Tier 2, EPA will determine the endocrine-related effects caused by each chemical and obtain information about effects at various doses.